troglobit/mdnsd/README.md

 Users who checked out the source from GitHub must run `./autogen.sh` first to create the configure script.
 This requires GNU autotools and `pkg-config` to be installed on the build system.
+For the test suite you also need `libcmocka-dev`.

 If you install to the default location used by the configure script, the library is installed in `/usr/local/lib`, which may not be in